emendoza8/CIS350-HW2-Mendoza/README.md

 * A member of my fantasy basketball league posted software engineering and other similar job listings from ESPN and that's what fueled my initial re-entry into higher education.

 #### Technical Background
-I have experience with Java, Python, and RDBMs.
-I am also concurrently enrolled in Systems Level Programming and Discrete Structures 2.
-I am looking forward to learning git and C.
+I have experience with Java, Python, and some RDBMs.
+As far as program requirements, I am also enrolled in Systems Level Programming and Discrete Structures 2 this semester; So, I am looking forward to learning git and C and plan to start experimenting more with hardware in my free time.

 [Costanza](https://www.pinterest.com/pin/530369293621068286/)